Chicken Kawarma with Lemon Sauce over Hummus

 Chicken Kawarma with Hummus

-This adapted recipe was the result of an idea to cook an entire meal inspired by the cookbooks of Yotam Ottolengi and Sami Tamimi, which focus on food from the Mediterranean and Middle East.
+This adapted recipe was the result of an idea to cook an entire meal inspired by the cookbooks of Yotam Ottolenghi and Sami Tamimi, which focus on food from the Mediterranean and Middle East.

 Woman spreading hummus onto a plate.

-(At this point I might do a little dance, something like the bastard step child of twerking, and my children would cower and hide their eyes, and never invite their friends over again).
+(At this point, I might do a little dance, something like the bastard stepchild of twerking, and my children would cower and hide their eyes and never invite their friends over again).

 Spatula scooping Chicken Kawarma onto a plate of Hummus.